DistributedWeb/whitepaper/README.md

 ```
 {
-  rrType: <rrType>, // example: CNAME
+  "rrType": <rrType>, // example: CNAME
-  hash: <hash>, // what dWeb address does this record point to?
+  "rdata": <hash>, // what dWeb address does this record point to?
-  createdAt: <timestamp>, // timestamp of when this record was originally created.
+  "createdAt": <timestamp>, // timestamp of when this record was originally created.
-  lastModified: <timestamp>, // timestamp of when this record was last modified.
+  "lastModified": <timestamp>, // timestamp of when this record was last modified.
-  publicKey: <publicKeyOfRecordAuthor> // public key of the record's creator.
+  "publicKey": <publicKeyOfRecordAuthor> // public key of the record's creator.
 Must be in the `owners` array within the Domain data.
+  "class": <recordClass>,
+  "ttl": <ttl>,
+  "description": "my website",
-  otherData: {} // an object for storing futher data.
+  "otherData": {} // an object for storing futher data.
 }
 ```